getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 **Windows**

 : A Microsoft Visual Studio 2017 solution.
-Open the solution and add your own projects or copy the projects to an existing solution.
+Open the solution and add your projects or copy the projects to an existing solution.
 Each project supports a debug and release configuration and includes all sources required for building.

 **Linux and macOS**

 : Makefiles that can be used to produce dynamic libraries.
-Run `make help` to see an overview over the available configurations and target.
-There are a debug and release configuration, that can be toggled when building:
+Run `make help` to see an overview of the available configurations and target.
+There are debug and release configurations, that can be toggled when building:

   ```bash
   make -j4 config=release sentry